Cultural Diversity In Travel Nursing

 According to the National Institute of Health, “For the provider of health information or health care, these elements influence beliefs and belief systems surrounding health, healing, wellness, illness, disease, and delivery of health services.
 The concept of cultural respect has a positive effect on patient care delivery by enabling providers to deliver services that are respectful of and responsive to the health beliefs, practices and cultural and linguistic needs of diverse patients.”

-Cultural respect and awareness is crucial in the healthcare industry, and it’s important to get along with everyone, especially in hospital settings.
+Cultural respect and awareness are crucial in the healthcare industry, and it’s important to get along with everyone, especially in hospital settings.
 Remember that patients have different backgrounds, and it’s imperative to respect those differences.